Effective Date: September 20, 2018

 • The petty cash custodian submits a final PA to the PSC and receives a warrant, replenishing the petty cash fund for all final expenses.

-• The designated individual within the organizational unit prepares a Cash Receipt form for the full petty cash/change fund amount and makes the deposit.
+• The designated individual within the organizational unit prepares a Cash Receipt form for the full petty cash/change fund amount and makes the deposit at the campus bursar's office.
 The Cash Receipt should identify the SpeedType associated with the fund and the Account ChartField 000200 (Petty Cash) or 000300 (Change Fund).
 The organizational unit sends a validated copy of the Cash Receipt form to the appropriate campus controller’s office.

 • The campus controller’s office updates their copy of the PCCF form on file (by checking the Close Fund checkbox) and sends copies of the updated form to the PSC and to the former custodian, thereby releasing the latter from any responsibility for this fund.